Written by Benjamin Bowles

 USPS is your friend here.
-As I mentioned earlier, if you have products that fit inside any of USPS’ free priority mail products then this will be the least expensive option as the rate is low and boxes free.
+As I mentioned earlier, if you have products that fit inside any of USPS’ free priority mail products then this might be the least expensive option as the rate is low and boxes are free.
 You can order these two classes of boxes for free:

-USPS Regional Boxes – Price is calculated based on the distance of the destination.
-If you’re shipping within Sonoma County or California from Sonoma County then the rate will be especially low.
+USPS Regional Boxes (link) – Price is calculated based on the distance of the destination.
+If you’re mostly shipping locally or within your home state then the rate will be very low.

 All Other Boxes

 Uline.
-Right now this company is your best bet.
-They’re critical in the supply line for thousands, if not millions of businesses, and stock every type of box and shipping supply you’ll ever need.
-Order by 3 pm you’ll have the supplies on your doorstep by the next day.
+This company is your best bet.
+They’re critical in the supply line for countless businesses and stock every type of box and shipping supply you’ll ever need.
+Order by 3 pm and you’ll have the supplies on your doorstep by the next day.

 Be sure to leave enough room for safe transport of your products inside their packages.
 In general, this should be 2-3 inches of padding between your products and the package wall.
-If you’re packaging products that are packaged themselves then you could get away with a tighter fit.
-If you’re shipping something fragile, allow for more room and cushioning and if you’re shipping a lot of fragile, order a roll of fragile stickers from Uline.
+If you’re packaging products that are themselves packaged, then you could get away with a tighter fit.
+If you’re shipping something fragile, allow for more room and cushioning.
+If you’re shipping fragile items often, order a roll of fragile stickers from Uline.

 I’m all about recycling and reducing our carbon footprint and want to tell you about newsprint.
-Newsprint is the paper newspapers are printed on and when crushed and crumpled become a cheap, effective packaging material.
+Newsprint is the paper that newspapers are printed on and when crushed and crumpled it becomes a cheap, effective packaging material.
 If you subscribe to a daily newspaper, start saving your old papers.
 You could also post on Nextdoor or Facebook to ask neighbors to hold onto their papers if you don’t have a subscription.
-Think it’s weird to package your professional products in old newspapers?
-See A Very Forgiving Customer.

-Press Democrat – Ok, there is this magical resource called “end rolls.”
-When newspapers like the Press Democrat print their daily paper, they use these large-diameter rolls of paper (like 4 feet diameter, I think).
-When the roll has only about 1-3 inches left, the printers discard it as It’s not nearly enough for another printing.
+Newsprint End Rolls – Ok, there’s this magical resource you should know about called “end rolls.”
+When newspapers like the San Francisco Chronicle print their daily paper, they use these large-diameter rolls of paper (like 4 feet diameter, I think).
+The printers discard these rolls when they only have about 1-3 inches left as they can’t be used for another printing.
 These end rolls are sometimes hundreds of feet of blank newsprint.
 The exact same stuff you’ll buy from Uline or OfficeDepot, and it looks totally professional as a packing material.
-The Press Democrat makes more end rolls every day and gives them away, for free, to anyone that comes by their office.
-I’m not sure if they’ll do this during the shelter order but it’s worth giving them a call and maybe they’ll leave them outside for you.
+Printers make more end rolls every day and usually give them away, for free, to anyone that comes by their office.

 Everything Else: Uline.
 Try to stay away from packing peanuts.
 Think of the fishes and ozone, please.